lloydkeijzer/SwimpleAudio/README.md

 You're now able to import SwimpleAudio in your source code 🎉

-## Binding audio to an action of a UIControl object 🔊
+## Binding audio 🔊
+You can easily bind any sound effect to an action of a UIControl object.
 ```swift
 class ViewController: UIViewController {